 Restart your Mac and restart iTunes to get things rolling again.

 Reset the Hosts file on Windows:

-The easiest way to do this would be to use Microsoft’s Fix It for resetting the hosts file.
-If you click on this Fix it link, it downloads a msi file.
+The easiest way to do this would be to use Microsoft's Fix It for resetting the hosts file.
+If you click on, it downloads a msi file.
 Running this takes you through a wizard which fixes the hosts file automatically.

 The Fix It method doesn't work for Windows 8.
 Here's how to manually reset the hosts file in Windows 8 (the manual method works in all other OS versions too):

 - Go to this page and copy the text of the hosts file for your OS version.
 Different hosts file contents exist for different Windows versions (although they vary slightly).

 - Once you've pasted the text into Notepad, save the file as “hosts” – include the quotes. (this is because you don't want to save the file as a txt file).
 Save it on the desktop so that you can easily access it in the next few steps.